Ice sheet formation

 Geologists study the age and properties of the solid Earth through the analysis of layers of soil, rock, and physical structures.
 In much the same way, glaciologists and paleoclimatologists dig deeply into glaciers and ice sheets to understand Earth’s past.

 Scientists extract ice cores from glaciers, ice sheets, and ice caps, studying them to learn about past changes in Earth's climate.
 Ice sheets are made up of layers of snow and ice that collected over thousands to millions of years.
 In some areas where scientists drill, the ice sheets can be several kilometers thick.
 The ice layers contain trapped gases, dust, volcanic ashes, pollen, sea salts, and water molecules that were in the atmosphere at the time.
 Scientists can use these to study past climates.

 Ice cores helped scientists make the first long-term connections between Earth’s carbon dioxide levels and temperature.
-The oldest ice cores, drilled from East Antarctica, provide an 800,000-year-old record of Earth’s changing atmosphere.
+The oldest ice cores, drilled from East Antarctica, provide a record more than 800,000 years long of Earth’s changing atmosphere.

 Ice cores also tell scientists when major volcanic eruptions took place because each layer of ice reveals what Earth was like when that layer of snow fell.
 For instance, as snow falls onto a glacier, the surrounding air temperature can imprint onto the water molecules.